dansmyers/ProblemSolving2/Challenge_Projects/1-Interview_Questions.md

 up a summary and solution to an example tech interview question and add it to a respository we're building.

 These questions typically exercise your knowledge of core data structures, algorithms, and programming.
-For example, here's an example question I pulled almost at random from the Internet:
+For example, here's a question I pulled almost at random from the Internet:

 >A number is represented in a linked list such that each digit corresponds to a node in the list.
 Add 1 to it.
 >